fredericrous/argocd-envsubst-plugin/README.md

 ## Features

 - 🔍 **Auto-detection**: Automatically finds `${VARIABLE}` patterns in your manifests
-- 🔄 **Dynamic substitution**: Only substitutes variables that exist in the environment
+- 🔄 **Dynamic substitution**: Only substitutes variables that exist in the ConfigMap
 - ⚠️  **Validation**: Warns about missing variables
 - 🚀 **Zero configuration**: No need to maintain lists of variables
-- 🔒 **Secure**: Only substitutes variables you explicitly provide
+- 🔒 **Secure**: Only substitutes variables from the mounted ConfigMap
 - 📊 **Metrics**: Prometheus-compatible metrics endpoint
 - 💾 **Caching**: Intelligent caching for improved performance
 - 📁 **Flexible**: Supports both Kustomize and raw YAML files
 - 🔤 **Case Support**: Handles uppercase, lowercase, and mixed-case variables
-- 📄 **.env File Support**: Load variables from .env files in your repository
+- 📦 **ConfigMap Support**: Reads values from mounted argocd-envsubst-values ConfigMap

 ## Installation